-I am Lecturer in Medieval History.
+I am Senior Lecturer in Medieval History.
 I am a graduate of the Universities of Glasgow (MA and MLitt) and Winchester (PhD).
 I have worked on various research council funded projects relating to inquisitions post mortem and the Victoria County History in Hampshire and Wiltshire.
 Before being appointed Lecturer in September 2016, I taught medieval and early modern history at the Universities of Winchester, Chichester and Portsmouth.

 I am the programme leader for the Foundation Year across the university and teach on several of the core modules designed to develop the academic skills of Foundation Year students.
 I also contribute to BA and MA teaching within the History Department, including the second year Option A module HS2310: The First English Empire.